OpenNebula/docs/source/administration/sunstone_gui/cloud_view.rst

 Capacity is Customizable
 --------------------------------------------------------------------------------

 You must set a default CPU and Memory for the Template, but users can change these values.
-The available capacity presets can be customized
+The available capacity presets can be :ref:`customized <sunstone_instance_types>`

-.. todo:: link to sunstone.conf with instance_types explained

 |prepare-tmpl-capacity|